NairArjunWD/womanwhocode/README.md

 Filter that randomly selects a coding superpower related to a language.
 Once chosen, gives user a Tiara!

 ## How I built it
-Challenges I ran into This was the first time we have used Spark AR Studio.
+The main challenge I ran into were that this was the first time we have used Spark AR Studio.
 Much of our morning was spent familiarizing ourselves with the interface and the logic required to build animations and layers.

 ## Accomplishments that I'm proud of
 What I learned is that sometimes documentation cannot be updated as fast as the actual application itself.
 We had to experiment to figure out new features in the current version of Spark AR.